-An amendment to the EASA Part M Regulation introduced the Self-Declared Maintenance Programme (SDMP) and applies to ELA1 aircraft not involved in Commercial Operations.
+An amendment to the EASA Part M Regulation introduced the Self-Declared Maintenance Programme (SDMP).
+It applies to ELA1 aircraft not involved in Commercial Operations.

 The transition to the EASA Regulations means that the generic UK Light Aircraft Maintenance Programme (LAMP) will no longer be available from September 2016.